Course Site Assignment:

 “Innovative teaching strategies […] prompt creative questioning and encourage creative action and analysis that sustains the affective engagement by students with what it means and feels like to ‘be’ intentionally creative in a given field.
 This is the foundation of professional ‘experience’ and the basis of self motivated creativity.”
 (Tudor, 2008).

 I’d like to think that I was successful in taking on this type of innovative teaching strategy to better address the needs of ‘design studio culture’ in my Moodle course.
 Only time, testing, and refinement will tell though, so I’d love to hear everyone’s thoughts on this!
 If you’d like to demo the final module & structure I’ve backed it up to my own moodle install.
-I haven’t restored all of the css animations yet (these weren’t available on the UBC Moodle server) but you can try it out by going here and using:
+I haven’t restored all of the css animations yet (these weren’t available on the UBC Moodle server) but you can try it out by using:

 Anderson, T. (2008a).
 Towards a theory of online learning.
 In T. Anderson & F. Elloumi (Eds.), Theory and practice of online learning.
 Edmonton AB: Athabasca University.
 Retrieved from here